What’s the problem with boredom?

 Challenging boredom as a taboo for adults…

 Children tell us when they are bored but as adults we are expected to be silent and get on with it.
 For children there are toys, colourful surroundings, schools, play specialists, parents and charities, and already have the ability to play.
-For adults options are limited in hospital.
+For adults in hospital options are limited.
 We may all need a helping hand to acknowledge boredom and find ways to overcome.
 It takes courage to admit boredom, and something as simple as a pencil and paper, and encouragement and inspiration to overcome.
 A seed of an idea or maybe a beautiful piece to colour-in can be enough to bring someone during difficult times on a ‘holiday for the mind‘.

 We are currently seeking funding for the Anti-boredom Campaign.
 This new idea has been inspired by Lizzie’s long-term interest in engagement, creativity and the brain, as well as experience through projects in hospitals with adults, as well as with children and adults with dementia.